Conditions tighter than noncommutation needed for nonclassicality

-In classical mechanics, a point particle can be described with its position $\bm{x}$ and momentum $\bm{p}$.
-If there is uncertainty about the values of $\bm{x}$ and $\bm{p}$, a joint probability-density function $\mathcal{P}(\bm{x}, \bm{p})$ describes the point particle.
+In classical mechanics, a joint probability-density function $\mathcal{P}(\bm{x}, \bm{p})$ describes a system's position $\bm{x}$ and momentum $\bm{p}$.
 In quantum mechanics, observables do not necessarily commute.
 Representing a state with a joint probability function over observables' eigenvalues is generally impossible \cite{Wigner32, Cohen66, Hudson74, Srinivas75, Hartle04, Allahverdyan15}.

 By forfeiting one of Kolmogorov's axioms of joint probability functions \cite{Kolmogorov51}, one can represent quantum mechanics with a probability-like framework.
 A quantum state can be represented by a quasiprobability function over incompatible observables' eigenvalues.
 A quasiprobability behaves like a probability but can assume negative and/or nonreal values.
 Many types of quasiprobability distributions exist.
 The best-known is the Wigner function, a function of position and momentum \cite{Wigner32, Wootters87, Carmichael13}.
 The Wigner function (and the related Sudarshan-Glauber P and Husimi Q representations \cite{Husimi40, Sudarshan63, Glauber63}) are used extensively in quantum optics \cite{Mandel95}, where $\bm{x}$ and $\bm{p}$ are swapped for the electric field's the real and imaginary components.
 However, in experiments that lack clear analogs of $\bm{x}$ and $\bm{p}$, the Wigner function is less suitable.
 Furthermore, Wigner-function negativity is neither necessary nor sufficient for nonclassical phenomena: The Einstein-Podolsky-Rosen state \cite{Einstein35} has a positive Wigner function \cite{Revzen05}, and states expressibly classically in the particle-number basis can have negative Wigner representations \cite{Spekkens08}.